 Perforation

 In rare cases, a hole may be made through the prostate.
-If this happens, urine could leak in to the pelvis, so a catheter is left in place until the hole has had time to heal.
+If this happens, urine could leak into the pelvis, so a catheter is left in place until the hole has had time to heal.

 Infection

 Putting anything into the bladder carries the risk of infection, no matter how sterile the procedure.
 Signs of infection are frequency, urgency and having severe burning when passing urine, you may also have a raised temperature.
 You may feel the need to pass urine, even when there is no urine in your bladder.
-If you have an infection during your stay in hospital, you will be given antibiotics.
-If you continue to have all or some of these symptoms after discharge, please see your GP urgently.

 Please note that the first few times that you pass urine after the operation, you may find it quite sore and/or painful.
 At first you will probably notice some frequency and urgency of passing urine.
 This may take several months to settle down completely.